 Critical 3PL Software Features to Look For

-Now that we've addressed the question of "What is 3PL software?" what are the key features you should be looking for when choosing 3PL software for your company?
+Now that we've addressed the question of "What is 3PL software?" what are the key features you should be looking for when choosing a 3PL solution for your company?

-Route optimization: A 3PL solution manages the complex shipping needs of businesses by allowing them to plan efficiently for multi-leg, multi-stop routes for their drivers and carriers.
-An effective software helps meet tight delivery windows while exceeding customers’ demands by factoring in various routing constraints like preferred time windows, cost, driver skill, etc. In this way, route optimization also helps companies save on fuel, labor, and vehicle maintenance costs.
+A 3PL solution manages the complex shipping needs of businesses by allowing them to plan efficiently for multi-leg, multi-stop routes for their drivers and carriers.
+An effective software for 3PL providers helps meet tight delivery windows while exceeding customers’ demands by factoring in various routing constraints like preferred time windows, cost, driver skill, etc. In this way, route optimization also helps companies save on fuel, labor, and vehicle maintenance costs.

 No matter your niche, your success ultimately hinges on your ability to satisfy their customers.
 Consumers these days want accurate and quick order fulfillment, which means that shippers want the same.
 They also demand the ability to track their orders anytime and anywhere.
 If your 3PL software can meet these demands, you can gain some quite significant benefits:

-Cost savings: Businesses can save on various costs such as fuel bills, vehicle maintenance, cost per delivery, and more with the right 3PL software.
+Businesses can save on various costs such as fuel bills, vehicle maintenance, cost per delivery, and more with the right 3PL tool.
 Route optimization, for one, helps find the quickest routes, thus lowering gas expenses and drivers' hours.
 Complete visibility also helps with exception management, which makes it easier to reduce costly failed deliveries.

-Flexibility: 3PL solutions provide businesses with more flexibility—especially if they can be customized according to one's needs.
+3PL management software provides businesses with more flexibility—especially if it can be customized according to one's needs.
 Take the case of route optimization: if you can select your own constraints that the solution considers when finding the best routes, you can generate routes that actually meet your needs.
 Then, when changes come along, you have a strong foundation to work from—and you can dynamically re-optimize your routes based on your specified business goals.

-Better Transparency: Many businesses are hesitant to outsource their logistics process to third parties for fear of losing control over the customer experience.
-3PL software helps both shippers and logistics providers build a strong business relationship by allowing the shipper to monitor the 3PL provider's performance.
+Many businesses are hesitant to outsource their logistics process to third parties for fear of losing control over the customer experience.
+3PL tools help both shippers and logistics providers build a strong business relationship by allowing the shipper to monitor the 3PL provider's performance.